pitfail/pitfail-reports/report3/func_reqs.rst

         1. → The *Player* determines a *Security* and how much of it to "SELL".
                    They send this information to the *System*.
-        2. →  *System* requests the price of the security from the *Stock Price Source*
+        2. →  *System* requests the price of the security from the *Stock Information Provider*
-        3. ←  *Stock Price Source* sends the price of the *Security* to the *System.*
+        3. ←  *Stock Information Provider* sends the price of the *Security* to the *System.*
         4. →  *System* requests the amount of the *Security* the *Player* owns from the *Database*.